abhi-05121250/BinaryVista-Navigating-the-World-of-Binary-Trees/README.md

 I have divided the whole project into 6 tasks for better clarity and step by step learning.

-Also I have added the test code into the test folder to test your each task with all the edge cases.
+Also I have added the test code in the binaryvistatest.js file to test your each task with all the edge cases.

 Command to run the code: node binary_vista.js